dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-`VideoHandler` derives from the `ViewHandler` class, with the generic `IVideo` argument specifying the interface for the cross-platform control, and the `MauiVideoPlayer` argument specifying the type of the native view that encapsulates the `AVPlayer` and `AVPlayerViewController` controls.
+`VideoHandler` derives from the `ViewHandler` class, with the generic `IVideo` argument specifying the interface for the cross-platform control, and the `MauiVideoPlayer` argument specifying the type that encapsulates the `AVPlayer` and `AVPlayerViewController` native views.

 The `CreatePlatformView` override creates and returns a `MauiVideoPlayer` object.
-The `ConnectHandler` override is the location to perform any required native view setup instance.
-The `DisconnectHandler` override is the location to perform any native view cleanup, and calls the `Dispose` method of the `MauiVideoPlayer` instance.
+The `ConnectHandler` override is the location to perform any required native view setup.
+The `DisconnectHandler` override is the location to perform any native view cleanup, and so calls the `Dispose` method on the `MauiVideoPlayer` instance.

 The platform handler also has to implement the Actions defined in the property mapper dictionary: